 An alias IP range assigned to the VM's network interface.
 Even if the network interface has an external IP address assigned to it, you can configure a Cloud NAT gateway to provide NAT for packets whose sources come from an alias IP range of the interface.
 An external IP address on an interface never performs one-to-one NAT for alias IP addresses.

-Cloud NAT allows outbound and established inbound responses to those connections.
-Each Cloud NAT gateway performs source network address translation (SNAT) on egress, and destination network address translation (DNAT) for established response packets.
+Cloud NAT allows outbound connections and the inbound responses to those connections.
+Each Cloud NAT gateway performs source NAT on egress, and destination NAT for established response packets.

 Cloud NAT does not permit unsolicited inbound requests from the internet, even if firewall rules would otherwise permit those requests.
 For more information, see Applicable RFCs.